scream14/hello-world/README.md

 # hello-world
-Repository from tutorial
-My name Serg and I finally started HW on Git.
+My name is Serhii and here is my code.
 It's very important to me be a better every f***ing day! :)